 To ensure that students earn a degree within the maximum timeframe allowed, undergraduate students must show a minimum completion rate of 67% of classes attempted; Graduate students must successfully complete a minimum of half (50%) of credit hours attempted each period of enrollment.
 Attempted hours are hours for which a charge was incurred, excluding audited hours.
 At the end of each term of enrollment, including summer if applicable, students will be reviewed to determine if they have successfully achieved the appropriate number of credit hours.
-Attempted hours are hours for which charges were incurred, including courses in which a "W" or "WF" (withdrawn) is reported and hours transferred into the University.
+Attempted hours are hours for which charges were incurred, including courses in which a "W" or "WF" (withdrawn) is reported.
 Audited hours are excluded from attempted hours.
 The calculation is determined by dividing the total number of credits earned by the total number of credits attempted.
 Repeated courses will be included in attempted hours.

-Effective Spring 2017, after careful review of federal rules it was determined that Transfer hours must be included in both the attempted hours and earned hours of the pace calculation
+Please note, transfer hours will be included in both the attempted hours and earned hours of the pace calculation as well as maximum time frame calculation.